GitEasonXu/CarND-VehicleDetection/vehicle_detection.md

 ##### Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

 ##### Step 1: Load image dataset
+I started by reading in all the `vehicle` and `non-vehicle` images.
 ```
 cars_path = './data/vehicles'
 not_cars_path = './data/non-vehicles'